arachne-framework/arachne-docs/docs/tutorials/dependency-injection.md

  2. When we get a request for a name we *have* seen before, we return the cached value.
  3. We can't store `InputStream` objects, so we need a tool for converting from an `InputStream` to something we can store, and back again.

 This also implies that our component is stateful, since it needs to store a mutable cache of values.
-Fortunately, Clojure makes this easy, using an atom.
+Fortunately, Clojure makes this safe and easy, using an atom.

 For reading `InputStream` objects into a value we can store, and then spitting them back out again, we will use the `org.apache.commons.io.IOUtils` class, which is already included in our project via a transitive Arachne dependency.